 Brown’s essays and drawings presenting the transformative impact The Available City can have on Chicago’s South and West Sides are found in CENTER 18: Music in Architecture—Architecture in Music, the Oxford Handbook of Critical Improvisation Studies, volume 2, and Flat Out 4.
 Those essays advance his study of design and structures in jazz that facilitate improvisation, which he initiated in the book Noise Orders (University of Minnesota Press, 2006).

 Brown has lectured on his work at Columbia University’s Center for Jazz Studies and the Politecnico di Milano and has taught at Florida A&M University and Rice University.
 He is currently a professor in the School of Architecture at the University of Illinois at Chicago (UIC).
 He holds a Bachelor of Arts from Brown University and a Master of Architecture from University of California, Berkeley.

-The inaugural Kelbaugh Lecture, generously funded through an endowed fund given by Douglas Kelbaugh and Katherine Nolan.
+The inaugural Kelbaugh Lecture, generously funded through an endowed fund given by Douglas Kelbaugh and Kathleen Nolan.